U.S. Route 6 in Massachusetts: Milepost-based exit numbering

 The Massachusetts Department of Transportation (MassDOT) planned to change the exit numbers along the Mid-Cape Highway in 2016, as part of sign replacement contract to be run concurrently with a statewide project to convert freeway exit numbers from a sequential to a distance-based system.
 The new exit numbers would have ranged from 55 in Sandwich to 88 in Orleans.
 The first interchange on the Mid-Cape with Route 3 that is now signed as exits 1A to 1B would have been resigned as exits 55A to 55B, and so forth.
 However, in February 2016, when local Cape Cod officials found out about the plan, including the new numbers and that the signs would be larger than the current ones to be placed on overhead gantries, they complained to MassDOT and their local legislators.
 In response, MassDOT announced at a June 2016 public meeting that it listened to the public comments and were redesigning the signs to match the size of the current ones and that the exit numbers would not be changed, for now.
 The exit tabs and gore signs for the new signage would be designed however so the milepost numbers could fit on them, if changed, sometime in the future.
 The winning bid for the scaled down contract simply to replace the signs was made by Liddell Bros.
 Inc. of Halifax and announced on February 7, 2017.
 The project started in mid-2017 and was completed in late 2019.
 Meanwhile, on November 18, 2019, MassDOT announced that a statewide exit renumbering project would begin in the last part of 2020.
 While Cape officials again objected to the proposed numbers (based on the same mileage as those in 2016 from the Rhode Island border), state officials this time held their ground.
 The statewide project started on October 18, 2020, with Route 140.
 Work to renumber US 6 started on December 13, 2020, and was completed on December 24, 2020.

+21st century changes

+MassDOT plans to convert one of the dual carriageways on the little-used eastern end of US 6 in Provincetown to a car-free bike path, scheduled for construction from 2024 to 2026.
+A potential future extension would connect this to the Cape Cod Rail Trail in Wellfleet.